mixcode/https_capture/README.md

-# https\_capture: What is this?
+# https\_capture: A tiny HTTPS capturing MITM proxy utility

-A tiny HTTP/HTTPS MITM proxy utility to log, capture and save HTTP(s) communications to files.
+`https_capture` is a tiny HTTP/HTTPS MITM proxy utility to log, capture and save HTTP(s) communications to files.

 ## Install and setup